uwacyber/cits1003/cits1003-labs/lab-1-setting-up-your-laptop.md

 When typing passwords, characters will not appear.
 This is a standard security feature.
 Once you see a command prompt like `kali@your-computer:~$`, this is your Kali Linux bash terminal, showing your terminal environment is ready.
 If you want to use the Kali bash terminal again after closing the powershell, again open your `Start Menu`, search for Kali Linux, and click to launch it.

+If you are using the bash terminal for the first time, it is recommended that you walk through [Section 2](lab-1-setting-up-your-laptop.md#id-2-learning-the-kali-linux-bash-terminal) before proceeding to the next step.

 #### Step 3: Install Kali Desktop GUI

 A Kali desktop environment can provide a more "native" OS experience (similar to Windows).
-To enable Kali desktop, run the following commands in your Kali Linux terminal within WSL2.
-To help you with the GUI installation, watch this video starting at 5:15: [https://www.youtube.com/watch?v=UXyS-xofGNM](https://www.youtube.com/watch?v=UXyS-xofGNM).
+To enable Kali desktop, run the following commands in your Kali Linux bash terminal (to help you with the installation, watch this video starting at 5:15: [https://www.youtube.com/watch?v=UXyS-xofGNM](https://www.youtube.com/watch?v=UXyS-xofGNM).

 ```bash
 sudo apt update
 sudo apt install -y kali-win-kex
 ```

 This involves downloading a large number of Linux packages, thus taking a while.
-During installation, you may be asked to choose a keyboard layout and press Enter to use the default one.
+During installation, you may be asked to choose a keyboard layout and press `Enter` to use the default one.

-After the installation is finished, run the following command to start the desktop:
+After the installation, run the following command to start the desktop:

 ```bash
 kex --win -s
 ```

 After running the command, you will be prompted to set a password.
-This is only for the local connection between Windows and Kali Desktop, so you can use a simple password (e.g., `kali`).
-When asked if you want a view-only password, type `n` and press Enter.
+This is only for the local connection between Windows and Kali Desktop, so you can use a simple password (e.g., `123`).
+When asked if you want a view-only password, type `n` and press `Enter`.

 A desktop window will appear shortly.
 You can now use Kali as if it were a native GUI operating system.
-To exit, press **F8** and select **Disconnect** from the popup menu.
+To exit, press `F8` and select `Disconnect` from the popup menu.
 In the future, type `kex --win -s` in your Kali bash terminal to relaunch the GUI.

 Note that the Kali Desktop running via WSL2 may sometimes be unstable, as this is not a true standalone desktop environment.
 You may see occasional error pop-ups.
-In such cases, press **F8**, close the Desktop and relaunch a new one from the terminal.
+In such cases, press `F8`, close the Desktop and relaunch a new one from the terminal.

 ### 1.2 MacOS-Apple-Silicon